pacak/cargo-show-asm/README.md

 or it's short variant `-c N` you can ask cargo-show-asm to include body of bar to the input.
 This is done recursively up to N steps.
 See https://github.com/pacak/cargo-show-asm/issues/247

-# What about `cargo-asm`?

-`cargo-asm` is not maintained: <https://github.com/gnzlbg/cargo-asm/issues/244>.
-This crate is a reimplementation which addresses a number of its shortcomings, including:

-* `cargo-asm` recompiles everything every time with 1 codegen unit, which is slow and also not necessarily what is in your release profile. `cargo-show-asm` avoids that.

-* Because of how `cargo-asm` handles demangling the output looks like asm but isn't actually asm.
-It contains a bunch of extra commas which makes reusing it more annoying.

-* `cargo-asm` always uses colors unless you pass a flag while `cargo-show-asm` changes its default behavior if output is not sent to a terminal.

-* `cargo-show-asm` also supports MIR (note that the formatting of human-readable MIR is not stable).

 # Shell completion